ruyakubu/1hr-rai-dashboard-workshop/docs/lab2-model-overview/analyze-dataset-cohort.md

 # Model Overview

-Part of evaluating the performance of a machine learning model is getting a wholistic understanding of its behavior.
-This sometimes involves doing comparative analysis helps shed light on how the model is performing with one subgroup of the dataset vs another.
-In some case feature-based analysis is necessary to isolate the data and pinpoint the root cause of some of the errors.
+Part of evaluating the performance of a machine learning model is getting a holistic understanding of its behavior.
+This sometimes involves doing comparative analysis to help shed light on how the model is performing with one subgroup of the dataset vs another.

 In this lab we will explore how to use the Model Overview section of the Azure Responsible AI (RAI) dashboard.
 We will use the cohorts created from the Error Analysis lab to investigate why the model’s behavior is better in one cohort vs another cohort.